Question and answers

 Wastewater Treatment Works (WwTW)

-Sewage, from household wastewater and surface runoff is collected and treated suitable for disposal as discharge into rivers and seas and reused for fertiliser.
+Sewage, from household wastewater and surface runoff is collected and treated so that it's suitable to be returned into rivers and seas or reused for fertiliser.

 We will need to stop using Ennerdale as a source of water by 2022, as the Environment Agency has confirmed that it will withdraw the abstraction licence for Ennerdale.